Idimmusix/Idimmusix/README.md

 My biggest regret was listening to them then.
 But this is me in 2022 trying to start afresh but now with Javascript and Python.

-IfYour good advice is welcome.
+Your good advice is highly welcome. idimmusix@gmail.com